ClementNerma/NightOS/docs/features/permissions.md

 When an app wants to get a permission, it asks [the system to give it](../specs/services/perm.md).

+## Permission levels

-Permissions are split across different _types_:
+Permissions are split across different categories:

-- _Safe permissions_, like windows creation, are granted automatically by default ;
+- _Safe_: basic permissions, like windows creation, which are granted automatically by default ;
-- _Implicit permissions_, like reading filesystem opened by the application, are also granted automatically by default ;
-- _Interactive permissions_, like controlling the global volume, trigger a confirmation overlay visible by the user ;
+- _Implicit_: permissions implied by the usage of an application, like opening a file with an application grants it an access while the application is running ;
+- _Interactive_: modifying non-critical parts of the state of the system, like controlling the global volume or reading
-- _Sensitive permissions_, like filesystem or network access, trigger a confirmation overlay visible by the user ;
+- _Sensitive_: accessing sensitive informations, like filesystem or network access ;
-- _Privacy permissions_, like microphone or webcam access, add an emphasized confirmation message to the same overlay ;
+- _Privacy_: accessing privacy-related data, like microphone or webcam access

-An exception to the above cases is for special rules permission rules (e.g. [application proxies](../technical/dev-mode.md#application-proxies)).

-A dropdown allows to set the grant duration (e.g: once, for the one minute, for the current instance, for the current session, forever while the application is active, forever).
+There are also [domain-controlled permissions](domains.md) as well as [application proxies](../technical/dev-mode.md#application-proxies)) which influence how permissions are granted.

+When using visual applications, requesting interactive, sensitive and privacy permissions will show a popup asking the user if they want to grant the permission:

+- Only one time
+- For the active application (until it stops)
+- For the current session (until the user logs out or the system is shutdown)
+- Forever

 By default, it is set to "forever".
-But for important permissions like microphone access, this choice is set by default to "forever while the application is active", which prevents the application from accessing them from background tasks.
+But for the privacy level, this choice is set by default to "forever while the application is active", which prevents the application from accessing them from background tasks.

 _NOTE:_ If the application is uninstalled and re-installed later, all the granted permissions will have been dropped, so confirmation will be required again.